wojo1086/bwd-project/README.md

-Someone create a better readme than mine pls
+Someone create a better readme than mine pls.